grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

 Harder to explain than I thought, but essentially made this way for modularity and I need the controller board to have more weight to it while its sitting on my desk.
 The HDMI and AC charger chords have to be clamped to a camera stand in order to not flip/ pull it off the desk.

-This was refreshing and a much needed change of pace. nothing quite like pine, saw dust and some gnats in your coffee mug to bring you back to baseline.
-Gives a guy some time to think... and while most of the day was mindlessly cutting wood and sanding... i started thinking... and I have 1 last idea for how to get that screen to stop showing me my refection.
+This was refreshing, a much needed change of pace.
+Nothing quite like pine, saw dust and some gnats in your coffee mug to bring you back to baseline.
+Gives a guy some time to think... while most of the day was mindlessly cutting wood and sanding...
+I started thinking... and I have 1 last idea for how to get that screen to stop showing me my refection.

 <p align="center">
   <img src="../assets/images/ARCIO/EShave.jpg" alt="Board Exposure" height="200" style="margin: 5px;">